samAd0san/cgc-react/README.md

 3. The <b>baseURL</b> is the root URL for all relative URLs in the requests made by the Axios instance.
 It's typically the base address of the API server.
 <br>
 The <b>headers</b> object contains key-value pairs of HTTP headers to be included in every request sent by the Axios instance.
 In this case, it includes the authorization header, which may contain a token for authentication purposes if one is found in the localStorage.

+# Context API (Login/Logout)
+- when we Login the <b>Logout button</b> should appear, similarly when we Logut the <b>Login button</b> should appear.To Implement this we use Context API

+- Managing state is an essential part of developing applications in React.
+A common way to manage state is by passing props.
+Passing props means sending data from one component to another.
+It's a good way to make sure that data gets to the right place in a React application. <br><br>But it can be annoying to pass props when you have to send the same data to lots of components or when components are far away from each other.
+This can make an application slower and harder to work with. <br><br>Fortunately, React provides a built-in feature known as the <b>Context API</b> that helps “teleport” data to the components that need it without passing props. <br>

+- If we pass props to a parent component, any of its child or grandchild components can access and utilize those props through prop drilling.

+- ### Implementation
+1. userContext.js ->  creates a React context called UserContext with an initial value of an empty object.
+2. App.jsx -> initializing the variables and passing it to children
+3. Header.jsx -> setting the user to logged out if the user triggers the logged out button
+4. Login.jsx -> settting the user to logged in if the user enter the creds and logs in